DiscordGuide/discordguide.github.io/content/bots.md

 The discord libraries are different than the actual languages themselves, they use the coding languages in a restricted way to apply to discord.
 No bot would work without the people who devote time to these libraries.

 So to start off you’ll need to decide what language you plan to use, if you don’t know coding then why make a bot?
-One way some people learn is by reviewing open source bots on github and playing with things to see how it works, but that’ll only **git** you so far. _(Hah, I made a funny)_
+One way some people learn is by reviewing open source bots on GitHub and playing with things to see how it works, but that’ll only **git** you so far. _(Hah, I made a funny)_

-What I suggest doing is looking over the languages you know or can learn and decide where to go from there. **Like:** * discord.js This is a Javascript library * discord.py This is a python library * discord.go This is a google go library
+What I suggest doing is looking over the languages you know or can learn and decide where to go from there.
+**Like:**
+* **discord.js** is a Javascript library
+* **discord.py** is a python library
+* **discord.go** is a golang library

 **Etc...**

-The list really goes on for days, you can find all the frequently used ones on the discord api server on the top of the resource guide, when it comes out.
-Every channel below the information channels are different coding language libraries, such as discord.py or discord.js.
+The list really goes on for days, you can find all the frequently used ones on the discord API server on the top of the resource guide, when it comes out.
+Every channel below the information channels is different coding language libraries, such as discord.py or discord.js.

 #### Bot Accounts